mujasoft/NaturalCommitLint/README.md

 ## Overview

-`llmlinter` enforces consistent and high-quality Git commit messages using a locally running LLM.
+Tool that enforces consistent and high-quality Git commit messages using a locally running LLM.
 It reads the HEAD commit, applies a set of user-defined rules, and provides a verdict: `LINT_PASS` or `LINT_FAIL`.

 The LLM is instructed to include one of these tokens in its final response, which is then parsed by the tool.
 At the moment, this tool only analyzes the HEAD.